emberjs/guides/source/models/customizing-serializers.md

 ## Serializers

-In Ember Data the Serializer is a class that is responsible for transforming the data returned by you adapter into a JSON API document that Ember Data can understand.
+In Ember Data the Serializer is a class that is responsible for transforming the data returned by your adapter into a JSON API document that Ember Data can understand.
 Serializers can be customized to work with any backend.
 By default, Ember Data ships with 3 Serializers.
 The `JSONAPISerializer` is the default serializer and works with JSON API